photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Can I skip creating thumbnails completely?

-The smallest [configurable](../user-guide/settings/advanced.md#images) size is 720px for use by the indexer to perform color detection, image classification, as well as face detection and recognition.
+The [smallest configurable size](../user-guide/settings/advanced.md#dynamic-and-static-size-limits) is 720px for [use by the indexer to perform color detection, image classification, as well as face detection and recognition](../user-guide/settings/advanced.md#what-files-will-be-created-by-photoprism).
 Recreating them every time they are needed is too demanding even for the most powerful servers.
 Unless you have just a few small pictures, this would make the app unusable.

 !!! danger ""
-    Reducing the *Static Size Limit* of thumbnails has a **significant impact on  [facial recognition](../user-guide/organize/people.md) and image classification** results.
+    Reducing the *Static Size Limit* of thumbnails has a **significant impact on  [face recognition](../user-guide/organize/people.md) and image classification** results.
 Simply put, it means that the indexer can no longer see properly.

 ### I'm having issues understanding the difference between the import and originals folders?